wp-cli/handbook/commands/import.md

 # wp import

-Import content from a WXR file.
+Imports content from a given WXR file.

 Provides a command line interface to the WordPress Importer plugin, for performing data migrations.